kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 A: We have decided to allow multiple jobs with the same params to be re-run in the same `retry_jobs` request.

 #### Q: How do we find the most recent retry of a job?
 A: The client using the ee2 API would have to figure it out using the `retry_parent` and job creation date fields.
-Unless we added
+(Unless we added other fields to help with this)

 #### Q: How do we ensure that the app version is correctly run each time when submitting from the narrative?
 A: We would need to change the narrative to submit the git commit hash instead of a version tag